libp2p/specs/peer-ids/peer-ids.md

   3. Serialize the protobuf containing the public key into bytes using the [canonical protobuf encoding](https://developers.google.com/protocol-buffers/docs/encoding).
   4. If the length of the serialized bytes <= 42, then we compute the "identity" multihash of the serialized bytes.
 In other words, no hashing is performed, but the [multihash format is still followed](https://github.com/multiformats/multihash) (byte plus varint plus serialized bytes).
 The idea here is that if the serialized byte array is short enough, we can fit it in a multihash verbatim without having to condense it using a hash function.
   5. If the length is >42, then we hash it using it using the SHA256 multihash.

+### Note about deterministic encoding:

+Deterministic encoding of the `PublicKey` message is desirable, as it ensures the same public key will always result in the same peer id.

+The Protobuf specification does not provide sufficient guidance to ensure deterministic serialization of messages.
+There are two factors that could lead to semantically identical messages having different serialized
+values: field ordering, and the ability to specify the same field multiple times.

+In earlier versions of the Protobuf spec, serializers were encouraged to write known fields in sequential order by field number, with unknown fields in arbitrary order after the ordered known fields.
+This guidance has since been removed, however, libp2p implementors should use a protobuf encoder that provides this behavior.

+The ability to set a field multiple times (with the last value "winning" in the deserialized message), can lead to different serializations of semantically identical messages. libp2p implementors are therefore encouraged to set the fields in the `PublicKey` message only once before encoding, and may refuse to deserialize encoded `PublicKey` messages in which a field is set multiple times.

+### String representation

 Peer Ids are multihashes, and they are often encoded into strings.
 The canonical string representation of a Peer Id is a base58 encoding with